tangledbytes/tangledbytes-site/content/notes/mit-6172-performance-engineering/index.md

   - `0b000...000` is `0` while `0b111...111` is `-1`.
   - `x + ~x = -1` (if you woud think hard about it, you would realize that adding each individual bit will always look like `1 + 0`, hence it will always be `0b111...111` which is `-1`).
 This also yields that `-x = ~x + 1`.
+- Some of the bit hacks can be extended to vectors as well.
 - Set `kth` bit to `1`: `y = x | (1 << k)`
 - Set `kth` bit to `0`: `y = x & ~(1 << k)`
 - Toggle `kth` bit: `y = x ^ (1 << k)`